suguuss/video_processing/docs/docs.md

 To do the conversion, I searched for an efficient way to convert RGB to Gray on FPGA.
 I found [this paper](https://www.sciencedirect.com/science/article/pii/S187705092031200X?ref=cra_js_challenge&fr=RR-1), and decided to implement it.
 They explain in the paper that the gray value of a pixel is composed of 28.1% of red, 56.2% of green and 9.3% of blue, this is used in the "rgb2gray" function in MATLAB.

+> NOTE
+>
+> After testing the grayscale conversion, I decided that the blue was not high enough, and added more blue.

 This is the block diagram of the proposed technique.

 ![rgb2gray](/docs/assets/rgb2gray.jpg)